 More than just a farm…

-A working honey farm based in South Molton.
-Offering a full day out for the whole family to enjoy.
+We Offer a full day out for the whole family to enjoy.

 Wander around the Nectar Gardens, see millions of bees up close, visit the Honey Factory and take a look behind the scenes at the honey production areas.